 Anonymous Corporation Or LLC

 The single greatest benefit of a state’s privacy protections is that it can help prevent frivolous litigation.
 Preventing the average Joe from finding out what companies you may own by searching public records is a good thing.
-This can save a lot of baseless claims.
+This may save a few baseless claims.
 The plaintiff will have to spend more money and most lawsuits are a simple game of pure economics.
-So, privacy can sometimes make it very expensive for a potential plaintiff to find your assets.
-However, any creditor willing to spend the money will not have any trouble finding your assets in most cases.
+So, privacy can sometimes make it more expensive for a potential plaintiff to find your assets.
+However, any personal creditor willing to spend the money will not have any trouble finding your assets in most cases, and you would be compelled to disclose your assets if you are sued personally and your creditor is awarded a judgement against you.

 Myth#1: You Can Maintain Complete Privacy by Organizing in Nevada or Wyoming (or elsewhere)